Mithril Ancillary Import — Trust Model

 1. Main archive — the certified ImmutableDB chunk files (immutable/*.{chunk,primary,secondary}).

-2. Ancillary archive — the serialised Haskell ExtLedgerState at the immutable tip, plus the partial next-chunk trio (ledger/<slot>/state, ledger/<slot>/tables).
+2. Ancillary archive — the serialised Haskell ExtLedgerState at the immutable tip (ledger/<slot>/), plus the partial tip chunk N+1.

 Dugite consumes both: the main archive populates ImmutableDB, and the ancillary archive lets the node skip the multi-hour chain-from-genesis replay normally needed to rebuild ledger state.